matisku/ansible-teamcity-server/README.md

 ```

 ## Author Information
-This role was created in 2016 by Mateusz Trojak for [Brainly](http://www.brainly.com).
+This role was created by Mateusz Trojak for [Brainly](http://www.brainly.com).
 We are using this role for company CI automation with easy failover mechanism.

 ## License